dblock/code.dblock.org/_posts/2011/2011-10-13-sorting-tables-in-rails-w-mongoid.markdown

 comments: true
 dblog_post_id: 278
 ---
 Sorting tables in Rails is a common problem.
 It must have been done before, right?
-In fact it has been done so many times that it’s really hard to find anything that "just works".
+In fact it has been done so many times that it's really hard to find anything that "just works".
 Turned out to waste a lot of time of at least two people with creative libraries that fall short in many rather trivial ways.
-Of the good ones, a colleague tried [sortable_table](https://github.com/thoughtbot/sortable_table), but it’s not maintained and we finally settled on the much better [handles_sortable_columns](https://github.com/dadooda/handles_sortable_columns), which needed a tiny bit of integration work for Mongoid.
+Of the good ones, a colleague tried [sortable_table](https://github.com/thoughtbot/sortable_table), but it's not maintained and we finally settled on the much better [handles_sortable_columns](https://github.com/dadooda/handles_sortable_columns), which needed a tiny bit of integration work for Mongoid.

 Let's make all our controllers support sorting with the _sort_by_ parameter.
 Add the following to your _ApplicationController_.